Nainish-Rai/stupid-mails/memory-bank/user-stories.md

 3. Export of classification data to other systems via API
 4. Trigger actions based on specific classifications (e.g., auto-reply)
 5. Mobile app compatibility for on-the-go email management

-Would you like me to expand on any particular area of these user stories or create additional stories for specific aspects of the product?